Disabled Woman in Wheelchair Killed by Hit and Run Driver in Sacramento

 Elements Associated With Wheelchair Accidents

 Two of the largest problems wheelchair users face are visibility and speed.
 Wheelchairs place the user in a position where height is reduced, rendering them less visible.
 Generally, wheelchair deaths happen most often on arterial intersections.
 These urban roadways allow traffic to move at the highest speed that is possible, preventing urban transit time slowdowns.
-To accomplish this, the number of intersections are also reduced.
+To accomplish this, the number of intersections is also reduced.

 Speed is a factor for both the pedestrian and the motorist.
 For instance, someone in a wheelchair or a pedestrian takes from 1.2 meters/second to 1.6 m/s to cross a signalized intersection.
 This is called the crossing speed and is faster than that used in normal walking.
-It is also faster in marked as opposed to unmarked crosswalks.
+It is also quicker in marked as opposed to unmarked crosswalks.
 Overall, females cross slightly slower than males, and both males and females traverse the intersection quicker in summer than winter.
 Older pedestrians and wheelchair users cross at a reduced speed.
 Calculating the speed used by pedestrians in crosswalks and accommodating motor vehicle traffic is an essential component of roadway safety.

 The higher the speed of a motor vehicle when striking a pedestrian, the greater the likelihood of serious injury.
 For instance, at 17 mph, the chance of injury is 10 percent.
 At 25 mph, it rises to 50 percent, and at 41 mph, injuries reach a probability of 75 percent.
 By the time a vehicle is traveling at 45 mph, approximately 90 percent of pedestrians will be severely injured or killed.